dynamsoft-docs/capture-vision-docs/enums/code-parser/mapping-status.md

 # Enumeration MappingStatus

-`MappingStatus` describes the mapping status of a parsed field.
+`MappingStatus` represents the outcome of a mapping operation on a field.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript